 Hospice Care or Palliative Care Programs

 You may hear about these types of care from your doctors as options for your loved one, and your social worker or case manager can help you to better understand these options.
-Sometimes, representatives from the Palliative or Hospice Care departments can visit you to provide more details and guidance.
+Sometimes representatives from the palliative or hospice care departments can visit you to provide more details and guidance.
 You will not have to do this on your own.
-Palliative or Hospice Care can be provided in the hospital, in a specialized program, or at home, and a team of clinicians provides this care, offering medical, psychological, and spiritual support.
+Palliative or hospice care can be provided in the hospital, in a specialized program, or at home.
+A team of clinicians provides this care, offering medical, psychological, and spiritual support.
+Here are some resources to help you better understand your options.

 Types of Care: Palliative, Comfort, Hospice, Bereavement